WebAhead/learn-database-testing/README.md

 });
 ```

-We should also add a test to handle errors:
+Run `npm test` to check this passed.
+Then we should also make sure the test fails if the promise rejects:

 ```js
 test("Can get all users", t => {